Classification and correlation signatures of chiral spin liquids on the pyrochlore lattice: Nearest-neighbor singlet chiral Ans atze

 \section{Nearest-neighbor singlet $\mathrm{U(1)}$ chiral {\it Ans\"atze}}

-The PSG classification in principle allows us to construct symmetric mean-field {\it Ans\"atze} for chiral spin liquids up to arbitrary neighbors, the physical {\it Ans\"atze} consist mainly of spinons with short-range hopping.
-In this section, we restrict ourselves to the 12 $\mathrm{U(1)}$ chiral {\it Ans\"atze} with only NN singlet hoppings, and conduct a detailed study of their spectral signatures.
-The choice of $\mathrm{U(1)}$ states is motivated by quantum spin ice which features a $\mathrm{U(1)}$ field.
+The PSG classification in principle allows us to construct symmetric mean-field {\it Ans\"atze} for chiral spin liquids up to arbitrary range, while physically local {\it Ans\"atze} are expected to be dominated by short-range hopping and pairing amplitudes.
+In this section, we restrict ourselves to the 12 nearest-neighbor $\mathrm{U(1)}$ spin-singlet {\it Ans\"atze}, including the eight chiral states, and conduct a detailed study of their spectral signatures.
+We emphasize that these are spin-rotation-invariant spin-liquid {\it Ans\"atze}.
+They therefore do not describe antiferromagnetic states with static dipolar order: after Gutzwiller projection the corresponding trial wave functions remain nonmagnetic, with

+Their chirality resides instead in time-reversal-odd flux and scalar-chirality patterns.
+A finite magnetic moment would require enlarging the variational space to include spin-rotation-breaking mean fields, or an instability toward a magnetically ordered phase~\cite{Iqbal-2016a}, neither of which is part of the spin-singlet PSG classification considered here.
+The choice of $\mathrm{U(1)}$ states is motivated by quantum spin ice, where the low-energy theory contains an emergent $\mathrm{U(1)}$ gauge field.
 As we will show, the 12 NN singlet states already exhibit rich physics, with unique band structures and gauge field dependence.
 They lead to distinct features in their equal-time spin structure factors which serve as an initial diagnostic in distinguishing spin liquid states.